-- The labs for these classes generally use voltages of 30V or less, but care must always be shown in using electrical circuits, regardless of the voltage. - Do not use voltages of more than 30V unless approved in writing by the instructor. - Do not modify the wiring or attempt repair of any lab equipment. - Most of the lab equipment operates from 120V AC, which is a lethal voltage.
-Never pull on a cord to unplug it as this can cause damage to the strain relief and insulation, potentially resulting in exposed conductors. - Please notify the TA, faculty member, or staff member and stop using the equipment immediately if you see nicks or damage to a power cord.
+- The labs for these classes generally use voltages of 32V or less, but care must always be shown in using electrical circuits, regardless of the voltage. - Do not use voltages of more than 32V unless approved in writing by the instructor. - Do not modify the wiring or attempt repair of any lab equipment. - Most of the lab equipment operates from 120V AC, which is a lethal voltage.
+Never pull on a cord to unplug it as this can cause damage to the strain relief and insulation, potentially resulting in exposed electrical conductors. - Please notify the TA, faculty member, or staff member and stop using the equipment immediately if you see nicks or damage to a power cord or other hazardous conditions.